reinvantveer/argo-batteries-included/README.md

 ## What?

-This helm chart currently offers the following:
+This helm chart currently defaults to the following:

 - [X] A convenience [`Makefile`](Makefile) that provides a single `make install` command to deploy the entire release.
   It also takes care of creating the `operators` and `data` namespaces.